NFTs aren’t just pictures of monkeys. They are beyond what you most commonly see on crypto twitter or in news, which are PFP NFTs.

 Music NFTs are transforming the music industry by giving artists full ownership of their work, offering revenue-sharing features, and creating token-gated communities for fans.

-These NFTs allow artists to break free from the meager earnings of streaming platforms, potentially earning more from a smaller group of dedicated supporters.
+These NFTs allow artists to break free from the meagre earnings of streaming platforms, potentially earning more from a smaller group of dedicated supporters.
 How?
 Fans, in turn, become early investors, fostering a closer relationship with artists.

 This decentralized approach opens up new markets and business models for musicians, while also complementing existing streaming platforms.

 For example, Justin Bieber’s hit track ‘Company’ became an NFT for royalty sharing.
-It has been turned into multiple NFT by anotherblock, from which fans could earn royalties from future streams of the track.
+It has been turned into multiple NFT by another block, from which fans could earn royalties from future streams of the track.

 Virtual Land NFTs are like digital pieces of land in a make-believe world called the metaverse.
 They’re bought and sold using special tokens.